RahulaPanda072/Employee-Managemnt/README.md

 http://localhost:8080/employees/20
 here 20 is employee id

-Get the employee details by Department and emp id whose Salary is >=10000 . http://localhost:8080/employees/20/10 here 20 is employee id and 10 is dept
+Get the employee count by Department and emp id whose Salary is >=10000 . http://localhost:8080/employees/20/10 here 20 is employee id and 10 is dept